jlink/how-to-specify-it/README.md

 ### 4.5&nbsp;&nbsp; Model-based Properties

+> In 1972, Hoare published an approach to proving the correctness of
+> data representations [\[4\]](#ref-4),
-> In 1972, Hoare published [an approach to proving the correctness of data representations](https://link.springer.com/article/10.1007%2FBF00289507), by relating them to abstract data using an abstraction function.
+> by relating them to abstract data using an abstraction function.
 Hoare defines a concrete and abstract implementation for each operation, and then proves that diagrams such as this one commute:

 <pre style="font-family: monospace">
                   abstraction